dart-lang/language/working/macros/feature-specification.md

     compile the library where the macro is defined first because it doesn't depend on any of the libraries using the macro.

-**TODO: Instead of the above rules, we are considering a more formal notion of "[modules]" or "library groups" to enforce this acyclicity.**
+**TODO**: Instead of the above rules, we are considering a more formal notion of "[modules]" or "library groups" to enforce this acyclicity.

 [modules]: https://github.com/dart-lang/language/tree/master/working/modules